-Sometimes when working with multiple Word documents at the same time, it happens not to know exactly how each are named.
+Sometimes when working with multiple documents Word at the same time, it happens not to know exactly how each are named.
 And if you accidentally close a document, most likely we will lose some time before we realize as it is called this and that location It is stored.
-To avoid such situations (and to remember from one day to another that was last accessed Word document; or perhaps we want to know what the last word document accessed by other people personal computer or at the office), the solution is to create a shortcut on the Desktop to open last accessed in Word document.
+To avoid such situations (and to remember from one day to another that was the last document Word access; or we probably want to know what the last document was Word accessed by other people on personal computer or at the office), the solution is to create a shortcut on Desktop to open last document accessed in Word.

-How can we create a shortcut with which to access the Word document last viewed?
+How to create a shortcut to access the last document Word viewed?

-- then right click on Word shortcut on the Desktop and select Properties menu displayed
+- then right click on shortcut Word on Desktop and select Properties menu displayed

 - then click on OK to save the change

 Also, it is recommended change the shortcut name in Last Word Doc Opened or something to remember what is that shortcut.

 Note: You can create a shortcut that opens the penultimate document Word accessed by typing /mfile2 instead of /mfile1, or the penultimate document accessed by typing /mfile3 (and so on).

 STEALTH SETTINGS - How to create a shortcut to open the last Word document accessed